Where Neutrality Stops and Reality Begins: Why Considering Identity is Vital to Lead and Class Counsel Selection

 JOTWELL (2022)

 An Honor or a Curse?
-The Untold Story of Shortlisted Female Jurists (reviewing Renee Knake Jefferson & Hannah Brenner Johnson, Shortlisted: Women in the Shandows of the Supreme Court)
+The Untold Story of Shortlisted Female Jurists (reviewing Renee Knake Jefferson & Hannah Brenner Johnson, Shortlisted: Women in the Shadows of the Supreme Court)

 JOTWELL (2020)

-Melissa D. Mortazavi, An Honor or a Curse?
-The Untold Story of Shortlisted Female Jurists (reviewing Renee Knake Jefferson & Hannah Brenner Johnson, Shortlisted: Women in the Shandows of the Supreme Court), 2020 JOTWELL: J. THINGS WE LIKE 1 (2020).
+Melissa Mortazavi, An Honor or a Curse?
+The Untold Story of Shortlisted Female Jurists (reviewing Renee Knake Jefferson & Hannah Brenner Johnson, Shortlisted: Women in the Shadows of the Supreme Court), 2020 JOTWELL: J. THINGS WE LIKE 1 (2020).

 Professional Responsibility as a Limitation on Executive Power (reviewing Bruce Green and Rebecca Roiphe, Can the President Control the Department of Justice?)